ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Methodology

-As shown in \textbf{Fig.\ref{fig:SSA}}, given the spatiotemporal latent variable $Z_{in}$, the output variable $Z_s$, representing spatial structural information, can be obtained by Eq. \eqref{eq:SSA}.
-Similarly, as shown in \textbf{Fig.\ref{fig:TSA}}, given the $Z_{in}$, the output variable $Z_t$, representing temporal functional variations, can be obtained by Eq. \eqref{eq:TSA}.
-In Eq. \eqref{eq:SSA} and Eq. \eqref{eq:TSA}, $Z_{in}$, $Z_s$, $Z_t \in R^{d_s\times d_t}$, where $d_s$ and $d_t$ denote the sizes of the spatial and temporal dimensions of the features respectively.
+As shown in \textbf{Fig.\ref{fig:SSA}}, given the spatiotemporal latent variable $Z_{\rm{in}}$, the output variable $Z_{\rm{s}}$, representing spatial structural correlations, can be obtained by Eq. \eqref{eq:SSA}.
+Similarly, as shown in \textbf{Fig.\ref{fig:TSA}}, given the $Z_{\rm{in}}$, the output variable $Z_{\rm{t}}$, representing temporal functional variations, can be obtained by Eq. \eqref{eq:TSA}.
+In Eq. \eqref{eq:SSA} and Eq. \eqref{eq:TSA}, $Z_{\rm{in}}$, $Z_{\rm{s}}$, $Z_{\rm{t}} \in \mathbb{R}^{d_{\rm{s}}\times d_{\rm{t}}}$, where $d_{\rm{s}}$ and $d_{\rm{t}}$ denote the sizes of the spatial and temporal dimensions of the features respectively.

-Estimating computational complexity by Floating Point Operations (FLOPs), the FLOPs calculation formulas for the SSA and the TSA can be expressed as Eq. \eqref{eq:F_SSA} and Eq. \eqref{eq:F_TSA} respectively.
+By estimating the computational complexity using floating point operations (FLOPs), the FLOPs calculation formulas for the SSA and TSA can be expressed as Eq. \eqref{eq:F_SSA} and Eq. \eqref{eq:F_TSA} respectively.

-Existing deep learning-based EEG interpolation methods mainly use 2D convolution layers, and the FLOPs calculation formula for this approach can be expressed as \eqref{eq:F_Conv}.
+Existing deep-learning-based EEG interpolation methods primarily use 2D convolution layers, and the FLOPs calculation formula for this approach can be expressed as \eqref{eq:F_Conv}.

-In Eq. \eqref{eq:F_Conv}, $C_{in}$ and $C_{out}$ denote the number of convolution channels for the input data and the output data respectively. $k_s$ and $k_t$ denote the spatial and temporal sizes of the convolution kernel respectively.
+In Eq. \eqref{eq:F_Conv}, $C_{\rm{in}}$ and $C_{\rm{out}}$ denote the number of convolution channels for the input data and the output data respectively. $k_{\rm{s}}$ and $k_{\rm{t}}$ denote the spatial and temporal sizes of the convolution kernels, respectively.